Gaia (spacecraft): Scientific instruments

 In order to maintain the fine pointing to focus on stars many light years away, the only moving parts are actuators to align the mirrors and the valves to fire the thrusters.
 It has no reaction wheels or gyroscopes.
 The spacecraft subsystems are mounted on a rigid silicon carbide frame, which provides a stable structure that will not expand or contract due to temperature.
 Attitude control is provided by small cold gas thrusters that can output 1.5 micrograms of nitrogen per second.

 The telemetric link with the satellite is about 3 Mbit/s on average, while the total content of the focal plane represents several Gbit/s.
 Therefore, only a few dozen pixels around each object can be downlinked.

 Measurement principles

-Similar to its predecessor Hipparcos, but with a precision one hundred times better, Gaia consists of two telescopes providing two observing directions with a fixed, wide angle of 106.5° between them.
-The spacecraft rotates continuously around an axis perpendicular to the two telescopes' lines of sight.
-The spin axis in turn has a slight precession across the sky, while maintaining the same angle to the Sun.
-By precisely measuring the relative positions of objects from both observing directions, a rigid system of reference is obtained.
+Similar to its predecessor Hipparcos, but with a precision one hundred times greater, Gaia consists of two telescopes providing two observing directions with a fixed, wide angle of 106.5° between them.
+The spacecraft rotates continuously around an axis perpendicular to the two telescopes' lines of sight, with a spin period of 6 hours.
+Thus, every 6 hours the spacecraft scans a great circle stripe approximately 0.7 degrees wide.
+The spin axis in turn has a slower precession across the sky: it maintains a fixed 45 degree angle to the Sun, but follows a cone around the Sun every 63 days, giving a cycloid-like path relative to the stars.
+Over the course of the mission, each star is scanned many times at various scan directions, providing interlocking measurements over the full sky.

 The two key telescope properties are: